What do you need to study History?

 Our students find the GCSE course interesting, stimulating and a good basis for understanding issues in the news today, as well as a great deal of fun.
 History also allows you to develop skills of analysis, explanation, evaluation and debating.
 These skills are extremely useful in any career which you might pursue in later life.

 History fits in well with whatever other GCSE subjects you are doing.
 If you do other humanities subjects then you will find that the skills complement each other.
 History also requires clear and analytical thinking and so also appeals to students studying Mathematics or Sciences.
 In Modern Languages you learn about the culture of other societies.
 History provides you with the background to these.
+Read more about studying at the best Sheffield secondary school.

 Miss Claire Fowler